- EVIDENCE-BASED CANNABIS POLICY

 Support for cannabis legalization has reached historic highs — now a majority position across party lines, age groups, and regions.
 Public opinion reflects, and closely tracks, the growing evidence base.
 See the full public survey data →

-Support for Cannabis Legalization by Age Group — Gallup, 2024
+Support for Cannabis Legalization — All Americans

-Gallup 2024 Annual Poll: "Do you think the use of marijuana should be made legal?"
+Gallup 2023 Annual Poll: "Do you think the use of marijuana should be made legal?"

 Researchers, Physicians, and Policy Leaders on Cannabis